 A careful tally of every single item used by prisoners was kept during their imprisonment and before anyone could be released they were required to pay their tab.
 Prisoners were charged for straw bedding and food, and if they could not afford them, they did without.
-They were also charged for their cells and for prisoners who were poor and could not afford to pay, they were placed in coffin like cells, smaller than a phone booth, in which they could only stand.
+They were also charged for their cells and for prisoners who were poor and could not afford to pay, they were placed in coffin-like cells, smaller than a phone booth, in which they could only stand.
 They were also charged for their cuffs, chains, and the fetters that they were forced to wear, and the cost of examinations for witch marks.
 The basic fee was two shillings, sixpence a week – about as much as a woman could hope to earn in a week.

 If a prisoner was executed, there was a sizable hangman’s fee to be paid.
 Those who were hanged were taken from the jail by oxcart to Gallows Hill.
-Afterwards, their dead bodies were left swaying for a time, as a lesson to others.
+Afterward, their dead bodies were left swaying for a time, as a lesson to others.
 When the bodies were taken down, they were then thrown into a nearby ditch.
 If a prisoner died under these horrible conditions, the family was required to pay for the removal of the corpse.
 It is estimated that more than a dozen people died in the prisons.
-One of which was Lydia Dustin, who had been arrested in April, 1692.
-After spending almost nine months in prison, she was finally found not guilty by the Superior Court of Judicature in January, 1693.
+One of which was Lydia Dustin, who had been arrested in April 1692.
+After spending almost nine months in prison, she was finally found not guilty by the Superior Court of Judicature in January 1693.
 However, she could not be released until she paid her jail fees.
 Unable to do so, she died in jail on March 10, 1693.

 Despite its terrible conditions, the Old Salem Witch jail was a social gathering place.
 The staff would sell alcohol to those that came to visit.
 For a bond of £1, a prisoner could gain a day release to visit family; but, had to return at night.
 A few more were able to bribe their way out of jail.

 Dozens languished in these conditions for months without trials.
 At one point there were as many as 150 people in the Salem dungeon.
-The youngest girl accused of witchcraft and imprisoned was four year-old Dorcus Good.
+The youngest girl accused of witchcraft and imprisoned was four-year-old Dorcus Good.
 Both she and her mother, Sarah Good, were imprisoned in the Ipswich Jail.
-Sarah was accused of witchcraft in February, 1692.
+Sarah was accused of witchcraft in February 1692.
 She was tried, convicted and sentenced to death.
 However, she was pregnant at the time, so her execution was delayed.
-While she was in jail, her four year-old daughter, Dorcas was arrested and jailed in March.
+While she was in jail, her four-year-old daughter, Dorcas was arrested and jailed in March.
 Dorcas would witness the birth of her sister, Mercy Good, who died shortly after probably due to malnutrition, lack of medical care, and unsanitary conditions.
 She would later also witness her mother being hanged on July 19, 1692.
 Dorcus would spend over eight months in jail before she was finally released.
 However, she would never be ok, and by some, judged to be insane.

-Eventually with the end of the witch hysteria the Old Salem Witch dungeon was closed and the land was sold.
-Later a Gothic style house was built in 1813 on the site.
-The jail, which stood at 4 Federal St. and the corner of Saint Peter St., continued to be used until 1763, when it was replaced with another building.
+Eventually, with the end of the witch hysteria, the Old Salem Witch dungeon was closed and the land was sold.
+Later a Gothic-style house was built in 1813 on the site.
+The jail, which stood at 4 Federal St. and the corner of Saint Peter St., continued to be used until 1763 when it was replaced with another building.
 When yet another jail was built in 1813, the old jail was remodeled into a home.
 Unfortunately, it was razed in 1957 to make way for New England Telephone Company’s expansion.

 Of those many people who were accused, 114 were arrested and held for many months in various jails.
-Forty-three were tried; 27 were convicted and sentenced to death; 19 were hanged; and one was pressed to death with stone weights.
+Forty-three were tried; 27 were convicted and sentenced to death; 19 were hanged, and one was pressed to death with stone weights.
 As many as a dozen people died in prison, including two nursing infants of jailed women.
 Two of the accused, who were later found innocent, were too poor to pay their jail fees and had to sell themselves into indentured servitude to obtain their release.